 #include'ingany other header files from libUTL++)

 To learn the library, the best way to get started is to study the bundled applications and example programs (installed in

 $INST_ROOT/share/libutl/), as well as the documentation (installed in

-libUTL++ is meant to coexist peacefully with other libraries:
+libUTL++ can (in general) happily coexist with other libraries:

 You should be able to use many other libraries without any conflict.

 One thing to watch for is that in a DEBUG build, libUTL++ overloads the new operator to remember the source file and line # of allocations, and this can be a problem when including some C++ header files.
 You can solve it this way:

 You can reach me via e-mail: adam at mckeecs dot com.